Italic peoples: Antiquity

 By the mid-first millennium BC, the Latins of Rome were growing in power and influence.
 This led to the establishment of ancient Roman civilization.
 In order to combat the non-Italic Etruscans, several Italic tribes united in the Latin League.
 After the Latins had liberated themselves from Etruscan rule they acquired a dominant position among the Italic tribes.
 Frequent conflict between various Italic tribes followed.
 The best documented of these are the wars between the Latins and the Samnites.

 The Latins eventually succeeded in unifying the Italic elements in the country.
 Many non-Latin Italic tribes adopted Latin culture and acquired Roman citizenship.
 During this time Italic colonies were established throughout the country, and non-Italic elements eventually adopted the Latin language and culture in a process known as Romanization.

 In the early first century BC, several Italic tribes, in particular the Marsi and the Samnites, rebelled against Roman rule.
 This conflict is called the Social War.
 After Roman victory was secured, all peoples in Italy, except for the Celts of the Po Valley, were granted Roman citizenship.

-In the subsequent centuries, Italic tribes were assimilated into Latin culture in a process known as Romanization.